drduh/macOS-Security-and-Privacy-Guide/README.md

 The firmware password will activate at next boot.
 To validate the password, hold `Alt` during boot - you should be prompted to enter the password.

 The firmware password can also be managed with the `firmwarepasswd` utility while booted into the OS.
+For example, to prompt for the firmware password when attempting to boot from a different volume:

+    $ sudo firmwarepasswd -setpasswd -setmode command

+Enter a password and reboot.

 <img width="750" alt="Using a Dediprog SF600 to dump and flash a 2013 MacBook SPI Flash chip to remove a firmware password, sans Apple" src="https://cloud.githubusercontent.com/assets/12475110/17075918/0f851c0c-50e7-11e6-904d-0b56cf0080c1.png">